 Upon completion, you will be able to make financial decisions together with your partner.
 You will make sure that both of you benefit from financial arrangements.

 Using Coercion and Threats to Negotiation and Fairness

-Upon completion, you will be able to experience mutually satisfying resolution of conflicts, to accept changes and be willing to compromise.
+Upon completion, you will be able to experience mutually satisfying resolution of conflicts, accept changes, and be willing to compromise.

 Conclusion and Final Assessment

-This program involves attending a total of 12, 2 hour counselling sessions covering the above topics, in addition to homework assignments.
+This program involves attending a total of 12, 1-hour counseling sessions covering the above topics, in addition to homework assignments.
 It can also be completed within a shorter period of time.